 The funeral service profession consists of caregivers that recognize that they are members of a human services profession as well as contributing and accountable stewards and protectors of the public health and sentiments of the communities where they reside.
 Funeral professionals are vested with the responsibility of complying with all state, federal, and local regulations that affect their profession.
 Recognizing the brief nature of human life and the unique and precious relationship that families have with their loved ones, funeral professionals are sensitive to death and end-of-life issues and are empathetic to the needs and desires of the surviving family members.
 Funeral directors assist funeral consumers to design a service that is meaningful to represent the life of the deceased and to provide the bereaved with a means of participation and grief resolution.

-The specific aims and purposes of the Department of Funeral Service Education are:
+The Objectives of the Funeral Service Program are:

 The NC Board of Funeral Service may refuse to issue or renew a license to an individual with a conviction of a felony or a crime involving fraud or moral turpitude.